 There are rubber like materials but also materials with ABS-like properties.

 Some machines are capable of processing two different build materials to create

 parts with gradient properties.
 A part can be starting rubber like at one end

 and change over to be made of a more ridged material at the other end.

 There are also bio-compatible and wax like materials for medical and dental

 applications available.
 So far there are no materials for long term dental fillings.

-Polyjet printers are applied in various industries.
+Polyjet printers are applied in various industries and for various applicatuions: